Haseenah01/Week7/AdvancedTopics.md

 A common banking operation is transferring money from one account to another.
 This operation must be atomic, meaning that it either completes entirely or not at all.
 If any error occurs during a transfer, such as insufficient funds, the entire operation should be rolled back.

-Add a Transfer Function: Implement a function in BankAccount to perform transfers.
+**Add a Transfer Function: Implement a function in BankAccount to perform transfers**.
 ```
 def transfer(from_account, to_account, amount) do
   # Implementation here